MohammadNazeri/my-educations/CI\CD/Azure/README.md

 * A deployment job ensures that resources like Azure Web Apps, Kubernetes, virtual machines, or other cloud resources are updated with the new version of your application.
 * What differentiates a deployment job from a regular job is that it can track deployment history and provide features like approvals, gates, and rollbacks.

+The deployment stage is three part as follows:

 <img src="https://github.com/user-attachments/assets/531ae9c9-e828-4510-9d7e-7f5463ad41f8" style="width: 50%;" />